 June 30: This is the deadline for Parliament and the County Assembly to pass their Appropriation Bills.

-From June 30th, you should again expect the Finance Bill and the KENAO audit reports.
+From June 30th, the budget process for the next year in Kenya begins afresh.
+You should again expect the Finance Bill and the Auditor General reports.
 These reports mark the end of the budget process in Kenya from the previous year.
-Despite that, we shall begin a new budget cycle in August and the cycle continues.
+Despite that, we shall begin a new budget cycle in August going forward.

-(This information comes from from the Public Finance Management Act.
-Additional information from documents by IBP Kenya and TI Kenya.)
+(This information comes from the Public Finance Management Act.
+Additional information from documents by IBP Kenya and TI Kenya).